LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 Reverse Lookup Example
 ----------------------

-Reverse lookups which are performed when an IP address is passed to the ``dns_lookup`` method or when the "PTR" type is specified return an array of domain names.
+Reverse lookups are performed when an IP address is passed to the `dns_lookup` method, or when the "PTR" type is specified, and return an array of domain names.
 An empty array will be returned if no domain name could be found for the specified IP address. ::